I read about so many people saying that once they turn 30, they had their coming of age or should I say, “Voila!” moment.

 It was like life for them automatically made sense and they knew what their purpose in life was.

 Before I turned 30, I was here, there, and everywhere.
 I was literally nonstop.
-I was travelling constantly and my possessions only amounted to what I could carry in a suitcase.
+I was traveling constantly and my possessions only amounted to what I could carry in a suitcase.
 Nothing more.
 I was thoroughly enjoying my life.
 So when I heard all of these stories about being able to figure out your life and discovering yourself the moment you turned 30, I waited in excitement.
 I waited in anticipation to turn 30 because I believed that would be my defining moment.
 In my twenties, I was chasing the next best exciting opportunity without an end goal so I thought that when I turned 30, I would have my life all figured out.

 When I turned 30, I thought I did.
 I moved out on my own, started to live the normal 8-4 Monday to Friday life and started to think about the possibility of a long-term career at my current place of work.
 I was looking to plant roots as I thought this was supposed to be my end goal; to work for a company that paid well so that I can have a beautifully decorated place, in a great neighbourhood.